northwestcoder/firebase2appsheet/README.md

 ![cloud_run1.png](media/cloud_run1.png)

 - Enabling this API will take a moment.
-Once complete, open up the cloud shell.
+Once complete, now search for "Cloud Run" to navigate to this part of the console.
+Then, open up the cloud shell.
 This may take a moment:

 ![cloud_run2.png](media/cloud_run2.png)